Is A Home Equity Loan A Good Idea?

 Many borrowers use a home equity loan to pay for home improvements, consolidate debt or pay for school tuition.
 That said, you can technically use a home equity loan for anything.

-What’s the difference between a home equity loan and a home equity line of credit (HELOC)?
+What’s the difference between a home equity loan and a HELOC?

-The difference between a home equity loan vs. a HELOC is that, with a home equity loan, you get a defined amount of cash and pay it back over time, with interest, as defined by the terms of the loan.
+The difference between a home equity loan and a HELOC is that, with a home equity loan, you get a defined amount of cash and pay it back over time, with interest, as defined by the loan terms.
 A HELOC is a line of a certain amount of credit that you can draw on and pay down and then draw on again and so on.

 Should I choose a home equity loan or HELOC?

-- Variable rate after the early part of the loan
+Variable interest rate after the early part of the loan

 The Bottom Line